 We will look at tools and editing technology in more detail as we move through the unit.

 Communication experts tell us that it takes a mere three seconds for you to make a first impression on someone.
 So the first contact that you have with a customer, or supplier, is extremely important.

 When communicating face to face this first impression is easier to control as you can actual see and talk to the other person.
 However, the first contact may be in writing so any document you send out must make that good first impression for you.
 Planning is therefore a very important step in establishing a good relationship with your customers.

-Determine audience, purpose and requirements for document
+Determining audience, purpose and requirements for documents

 A crucial factor in planning the type and style of document you need to create will, to a large extent, be determined by who the document is aimed at and its intended purpose.

 Who is the document aimed at?

 It is important to establish the audience for the correspondence as it sets the tone of the message.
 You may be communicating with people both internally (within your organisation) or external; with customers, suppliers or people making general enquiries.
 Writing to a new contact requires more formality, making sure no industry jargon is used, the use of a person’s title and keeping entirely to the point of the letter.
 When writing to a long-time, valued customer or a trusted supplier or employee the tone of the letter can be somewhat friendlier with a more personalised content (if applicable).

 This also has an impact on how formal or informal the message should be.
 A letter of congratulations, for example, will have a completely different tone to a letter in response to a complaint.
 The purpose of a written communication may be to: